hannesdatta/thesis-guide-deprec/docs/content/introduction.md

-* How to write it up… (e.g., in your introduction or
+* How to write it up… (e.g., in your introduction or proposal)
       1. Practical phenomenon / problem
          * Establish the importance of the area of interest and the phenomenon
          * Mention your research question indirectly (see grey box